Germán Márquez: 2016

-2017-2018: Rookie of the Year votes and postseason debut
+2017-2018

 Márquez entered 2017 ranked as one of the top 75 prospects by MLB.com, Baseball America, and FanGraphs.
 In his first full MLB season, Márquez had a 11–7 record with a 4.39 ERA in 162 innings pitched across 29 starts.
 He had a 1.38 WHIP and 147 strikeouts.
 He threw in the strike zone more frequently than any other major league pitcher.
 He finished fifth in the National League Rookie of the Year voting.
 He was left off the Rockies Wild Card Game roster, after having started the second-to-last game of the regular season.

 On July 11, 2018, Márquez hit his first career home run off second baseman and former teammate Daniel Descalso in a blowout 19–2 win over the Arizona Diamondbacks.
 Márquez became the first pitcher to hit a home run off a position player since Mike LaCoss in 1986.
 On August 8, he threw an immaculate inning, striking out three Pittsburgh Pirates batters on three pitches each.
 On September 26, Márquez tied the modern-day MLB record by striking out the first eight batters of a game against the Philadelphia Phillies, before pitcher Nick Pivetta reached base on an error on a 0–2 pitch.

 Márquez had a dominant second half of 2018 after adding a slider to his pitch repertoire.
 He finished with a 14–11 record and 3.77 ERA.
 He had a quality start in 20 of his 33 starts and 230 strikeouts, fourth most in the NL, in 196 innings.
 He broke the franchise record for strikeouts in one season, previously set by Ubaldo Jiménez in 2010.
 Márquez's 10.56 strikeouts per 9 innings was a new Rockies record and fourth-most in the NL.
 Márquez also had a phenomenal season at the plate for a pitcher, hitting .300 with a home run, 5 RBIs, and a .650 on-base plus slugging.
 He won the Silver Slugger Award, the first Rockies pitcher to win the award since Mike Hampton in 2002.
 Marquez's performance, along with fellow second-year starter Kyle Freeland, helped the Rockies reach the postseason in back-to-back years for the first time in franchise history.

 Márquez started the NL West tie-breaker game, picking up loss against the Los Angeles Dodgers after allowing two-run home runs to Cody Bellinger and Max Muncy in 4 2/3 innings.
 He pitched once in the playoffs, picking up the loss in the Rockies' season-ending 6–0 loss to the Milwaukee Brewers in Game 3 of the National League Division Series.
 He pitched serviceably, allowing two runs and striking out five in five innings.